-282. SEMINAR IN COGNITIVE PSYCHOLOGY.
+277. SEMINAR IN COGNITIVE PSYCHOLOGY.
 Discussion of the major phenomena and theories concerning the higher mental processes.
 Critical reading in the areas of intelligence, human communication, symbolic processes, thinking, problem solving, creativity, and human learning.
 Readings from such theorists as Bloom, Bruner, Guilford, Piaget and others.
-Prerequisite: Psychology 210 or consent of instructor.
+Prerequisite: Consent of instructor.